esamattis/immer-reducer/README.md

 const reducerFunction = createReducerFunction(MyImmerReducer);
 ```

-and create a Redux store
+and create the Redux store

 ```js
 import {createStore} from "redux";